ros2/ros2_documentation/source/Tutorials/Tf2/Time-Travel-With-Tf2-Py.rst

 ----------

 In the previous tutorial, we discussed the :ref:`basics of tf2 and time <LearningAboutTf2AndTimePy>`.
-This tutorial will take this one step further and expose one of the most powerful tf2 tricks.
+This tutorial will take us one step further and expose a powerful tf2 trick: the time travel.
+This tf2 time travel feature can useful for various tasks, like monitoring the state of the robot for long period of time or building a follower robot that will follow the "steps" of the leader.
+We will use that time travel feature to look up for the transforms back in time and see where our first turtle was some time ago.

 Time travel
 -----------